 180 hours, as detailed in the Humanities teaching assistant policy, is standard practice within Higher Education and the limit is intended to ensure that full-time PGR students have sufficient time to complete their PhD studies.

-In line with Faculty policy and The University of Manchester’s duty of care to PGR students to ensure submission of a high quality and timely thesis (see PGR Code of Practice) it is recommended that this 180 hours is not exceeded by Schools unless there are ‘emergency’ or ‘exceptional circumstances’.
+In line with Faculty policy and The University of Manchester’s duty of care to PGR students to ensure submission of high quality and timely thesis (see PGR Code of Practice) it is recommended that this 180 hours is not exceeded by Schools unless there are ‘emergency’ or ‘exceptional circumstances’.

-First year PhD students - work allocation
+First-year PhD students - work allocation

 Whilst we accept applications to the TA pool from all PGR students, please note that the School does not usually allocate work to first years.
 This is to allow new PhD students to focus on the first year of their PhD programme.
 However, in cases where work is allocated to new PhD students, it is especially important that permission is received from your supervisor to undertake the work.